danzek/annotationis/Operating Systems/Windows/UACVirtualization.md

 As an example, if `SomeLegacyApp.exe` wanted to create a file at `C:\Windows\SomeLegacyAppConfig.ini`, UAC virtualization will redirect the file to `C:\Users\doday\AppData\Local\VirtualStore\Windows\SomeLegacyAppConfig.ini`.

-I think of it as a sort of "jail" path or sandbox wherein the program is tricked into thinking that it is the root of C:\ (or subfolders such as `Program Files`) and thus it can write to whatever path it wishes (without realizing it's actually in the VirtualStore path relative to that user).
+I think of it as a sort of "jail" path or sandbox wherein the program is tricked into thinking that it is the root of `C:\` (or subfolders such as "Program Files") and thus it can write to whatever path it wishes (without realizing it's actually in the VirtualStore path relative to that user).
 According to [Mark Russinovich,](https://technet.microsoft.com/en-us/library/2007.06.uac.aspx)

 > The file system locations that are virtualized for legacy processes are `%ProgramFiles%`, `%ProgramData%`, and `%SystemRoot%`, excluding some specific subdirectories.
 However, any file with an executable extension, including `.exe`, `.bat`, `.scr`, `.vbs`, and others, is excluded from virtualization.
 This means that programs that update themselves from a standard user account fail instead of creating private versions of their executables that aren’t visible to an administrator running a global updater.
 To add additional extensions to the exception list, enter them in the following registry key and reboot: